 SEPTA Sued for Banning Ads About Housing Discrimination

-PHILADELPHIA – Banning ads about controversial issues is a violation of free-speech rights – that's the claim of a lawsuit filed against the nation's sixth largest public transit system.
+PHILADELPHIA – Banning ads about controversial issues is a violation of free-speech rights – that's the claim of a lawsuit filed against the nation's sixth-largest public transit system.

 The Center for Investigative Reporting has compiled data showing racial disparities in home mortgage lending in 61 American cities, including Philadelphia.
-But when it sought to highlight the results with an ad campaign, the Southeastern Pennsylvania Transportation Authority refused to display the ads on its trains and busses.
+But when it sought to highlight the results with an ad campaign, the Southeastern Pennsylvania Transportation Authority refused to display the ads on its trains and buses.

-Molly Tack-Hooper, staff attorney with the American Civil Liberties Union of Pennsylvania, says SEPTA's policies banning ads on political and controversial social issues turn the First Amendment on its head.
+Molly Tack-Hooper, staff attorney at the American Civil Liberties Union of Pennsylvania, says SEPTA's policies banning ads on political and controversial social issues turn the First Amendment on its head.

 "Political speech and public debate get the most constitutional protection,” says Tack-Hooper.
 “But SEPTA's policy essentially says the more important the speech, the less SEPTA wants it on its subways and buses."